OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 ### A Positive XSS Prevention Model

 This article treats an HTML page like a template, with slots where a developer is allowed to put untrusted data.
 These slots cover the vast majority of the common places where a developer might want to put untrusted data.
 Putting untrusted data in other places in the HTML is not allowed.
-This is a "whitelist" model, that denies everything that is not specifically allowed.
+This is an "allow list" model, that denies everything that is not specifically allowed.

 Given the way browsers parse HTML, each of the different types of slots has slightly different security rules.
 When you put untrusted data into these slots, you need to take certain steps to make sure that the data does not break out of that slot into a context that allows code execution.
 In a way, this approach treats an HTML document like a parameterized database query - the data is kept in specific places and is isolated from code contexts with encoding.